Stroke Research at RHI

 - Studies aimed at helping people walk and get around the community better

 - Understanding best treatment practices for helping to improve recovery outcomes for our patients with brain injury

 - Ways to improve coping skills and relationships

 - Return to work and the community

 Brain injury, including a stroke, brings certain challenges in applying traditional group therapy techniques.
 Traditional psychotherapy does not meet the needs of the patient or their family.
 Support groups are important sources of support, but they are not a clinical intervention and are without evidence of impact.
-Fortunately, RHI Dr. Samantha Backhaus created the Brain Injury Coping Skills Group (BICS) as a research trial and have demonstrated the effectiveness of this group in several prestigious publications.
+Fortunately, RHI's Dr. Samantha Backhaus created the Brain Injury Coping Skills Group (BICS) as a research trial and has demonstrated the effectiveness of this group in several prestigious publications.

 BICS is a specialized 15-week group therapy that offers a unique opportunity to brain injury and stroke survivors and their caregivers to learn techniques for adapting to and managing daily brain injury-related cognitive and behavioral challenges, all while still developing important psychosocial bonds with similar individuals.
 RHI is proud to have developed BICS through research and then, in turn, to offer it as a very specialized service.

 Additional Information about RHI Research

 You find follow these links to learn more about our research projects.